Italian and Spanish Similarities: Shared Vocabulary, Similar Phrases and More!

-Then we have some exciting news: You can use your Italian skills to help you learn Spanish!
+Then I have some exciting news: You can use your Italian skills to help you learn Spanish!

 - Similar Spanish and Italian Words to Get You Started

 There are a ton of similarities between Spanish and Italian!
 Here are some of the most important ones to be aware of:

-The lexical similarity between the two languages is about 80%.
-That means that the vocabulary of the two is highly comparable a majority of the time.
+- The lexical similarity between the two languages is about 80%.
+That means that the vocabulary of the two is highly comparable the majority of the time.
 By extension, the lexical difference between them is slight.

 To put it in easy-to-grasp terms, Spanish and Italian are more similar than not—and that’s excellent news for anyone who wants to speak both languages.